Event sources and related topics

 to somehow retrieve the primary resource associated with which ever secondary resource triggered

-example above, when an event occurs on a tracked Deployment
+the event.
+In the Webapp example above, when an event occurs on a tracked Deployment, the

-SDK needs to be able to identify which Webapp
+SDK needs to be able to identify which Webapp resource is impacted by that change.

 Seasoned Kubernetes users already know one way to track this parent-child kind of relationship: using owner references.
 Indeed, that’s how the SDK deals with this situation by default as well, that is, if your controller properly set owner references on your secondary resources, the SDK will be able to follow that reference back to your primary resource automatically without you having to worry about it.